falloutxAY/rdf-fabric-ontology-converter/SECURITY.md

 If you discover a security vulnerability, please do **not** create a public GitHub issue.
 Instead:

-1. Email the maintainers at `fabric-ontology-security@example.com` with the following details:
+1. Email the maintainers with the following details:
    - Description of the vulnerability
    - Steps to reproduce or proof-of-concept
    - Potential impact